kiran74-ds/RL_with_unity_ML_agents/Tennis_MADDPG/README.md

 # Run the function ddpg(),Agents starts learning here and returns the rewards which is maximum of these two agents rewards for each episode
 scores = ddpg(30000) #3000 is the number of episodes
 ```

+For testing agent:

++ Create an Instance of agent
++ Load the saved model weights
++ Run the agent for few episodes and observe the performance